usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 *See the [/spec-content/README.md](/spec-content/README.md) for detailed information on all objects defined by WZDx.*

 ## Business Rules
 The following business rules help assure a standardized and interpretable use of the WZDx specification.
 The specification describes the required structure and data fields to describe a work zone, whereas business rules are additional requirements for using the WZDx specification in a standard manner.
-Note that business rules are distinct from best practices in that the latter are suggestions and business rules are requirements.
+Note that business rules are distinct from best practices in that the latter are suggestions and business rules are requirements that cannot be validated by the JSON schema.

-### WZDxFeed (Work Zones) Business Rules

 1. An event must be segmented into separate [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md)s, [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md)s, or [DetourRoadEvent](/spec-content/objects/DetourRoadEvent.md)s when the value of a required property or lane object changes.
 A complex event should be linked together using the `relationship` property.
 2. If the `lanes` property on the [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md) or [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) is provided, it must include one entry for every lane in the road event.
 Providing lane information for only some of the lanes in a road event is not allowed.